B.S. Computer Science

 - Demonstrate an appreciation for lifelong learning and for the value of continuing professional development by pursuing graduate education, professional education or continuing education opportunities, attainment of professional licensure, and/or membership in professional societies.

-Graduates with a B.S. in Computer Science will have obtained the following:
+Graduates with a B.S. in Computer Science will have an ability to:

 - An ability to apply knowledge of computing and mathematics appropriate to the discipline;